jonathandannel/graphite/readme.md

 ## To do:

-- Make bar color gradients and font sizes customizable.
+- Make font sizes customizable.
 - Allow stacked bars.
 - Improve accuracy of automatic width sizing.